👾

 wget <target>

-• lynx is a text-based web browser that operates within the terminal.
+• is a text-based web browser that operates within the terminal.
 It allows users to view and navigate web pages without graphical elements, making it useful for low-bandwidth environments, quick site checks, or accessibility testing.

 lynx <target>